jim-schwoebel/voicebook/README.md

 Now you have all the dependencies necessary to follow along with the chapters in the book.
 You don’t need to worry about any other installations.

 ## Feedback
-Any feedback about the book or this repository is greatlly appreciated.
+Any feedback about how I can improve the book or this repository is greatly appreciated.
 Please reach out to me [here](https://github.com/jim-schwoebel/voicebook/issues).

 ## License
 This repository is licensed under the [Apache 2.0 License](https://www.apache.org/licenses/LICENSE-2.0).